NCATSTranslator/ReasonerAPI/ImplementationRules.md

 The terms MUST, SHOULD, MAY are used as defined in RFC 2119  https://tools.ietf.org/html/rfc2119

+## /asyncquery
+- The /asyncquery endpoint SHOULD be left in an OpenAPI definition for a TRAPI endpoint even if if it is not implemented, since it is part of the TRAPI core schema
+- Each TRAPI server MUST indicate with true or false if the /asyncquery endpoint is implemented by the server via the x-trapi asyncquery property as found in the TRAPI core schema template.

 ## QNode.ids
 - MAY be null, or MAY be missing.
 The meaning is the same.
 - MUST NOT be an empty array (#199)